microsoft/bobsql/demos/sqlserver/readme.md

 ## sqllinux

 This is a set of demos to show the capabilities of SQL Server on Linux.
 This demos can run on SQL Server 2017 or higher.
+For a more detailed set of demos for SQL Server on Linux and containers, go to https://github.com/Microsoft/sqllinuxlabs.

 ## iqp